 Application ID: 43431

-In this set of eight tutorial models and associated documentation, you can investigate the capacitive, inductive, and thermal properties of a standard three-core lead-sheathed XLPE HVAC submarine cable with twisted magnetic armor (500 mm2, 220 kV).
-The series includes a 2D, 2Daxi, 2.5D, and a full 3D analysis, and is on a par with the latest numerical research considering both performance and level of detail.
+In this set of eight tutorial models and associated documentation, you can investigate the resistive, capacitive, inductive, and thermal properties of a standard three-core lead-sheathed XLPE HVAC submarine cable with twisted magnetic armor (500 mm2, 220 kV).
+The series includes a 2D, 2Daxi, 2.5D, and a full 3D analysis, and is on a par with the latest numerical research when considering both performance and level of detail.
 Validation is included: The results are analyzed within the context of the IEC 60287 standard, several recent papers, and analytical models.

 Related Blog Posts

 A summary of the first six chapters can be found in this blog post: Modeling Cables in COMSOL Multiphysics®: 8-Part Tutorial Series.